eduardodias/GI_Minor_2020/README.md

 ## Practical assignment

-This python course has two practical assignments.
+This python course has two mandatory practical assignments.
 Each assignment contains a short manual and one or more Python scripts.

--   practical assignment py1 [py1 - Luchtmeetnet API](https://github.com/SPINLab/GI_Minor_2020/tree/master/py1_LuchtmeetnetAPI) - describes the Amsterdam API assignment + hints/tips/tricks about using an API.
+-   [practical assignment luchtmeetnet](https://github.com/SPINLab/GI_Minor_2020/tree/master/py1_LuchtmeetnetAPI) - describes the Amsterdam API assignment + hints/tips/tricks about using an API.

 -   practical assignment py2 [py2 - Twitter API](https://github.com/SPINLab/GI_Minor_2020/tree/master/py2_TwitterAPI) - describes the Twitter API assignment + hints/tips/tricks about using the Twitter API.

 You can download the accompanying Python scripts as follows: